F4llBack/GroqAPI/README.md

 Groq groq = new Groq(apiKey, Model.DEFAULT);

 // Creating a Prompt
-RequestMessage prompt = new RequestMessage(Role.User, "How old is the universe?");
+Message prompt = new Message(Role.User, "How old is the universe?");

 // Getting a Response in plain Text
 String response = groq.createChatCompletionText(prompt);